ezkol/traffic_gtop/README.md

 # traffic_gtop
 HTML interface for ATS traffic_top utility.
+Tested on trafficserver-6.2.2.

-Tested on trafficserver-6.2.2 Only the main page , and only part of the stats are shown.
+Only the main page , and only part of the stats are shown.

 The absolute stats seems OK , but some of the "non absolute" stats are still not correct.
-For 7.x some changes might be required (proably the name of the stats page)
+For 7.x some changes might be required (proably the name of the stats page).

 Note: I am not a WEB developer , so this is mostly cut & paste code.
 Any corrections / improvements / contributions are welcome.